rahealy/rpi3serbtldr/README.md

 ### Set Up SD Card

 The Broadcom chip which the RPi3 is based on was designed in a way that makes the booting process complicated.
-I use an SD card that has been set up with the RPi foundations official Raspbian Linux and then make alterations to run the rpiserbtldr_rx code instead of the Linux kernel code.
+I use an SD card that has been set up with the RPi foundations official Raspbian Linux and then make alterations to which executable gets run on boot.
 An extra bonus of doing it this way is that booting Raspbian Linux is a matter of renaming files.

 **Install Raspian:**